by Marcelle Pick, OB/GYN NP

 My experience in working with women with dysbiosis, chronic candidiasis or parasite infection is that tests need to be done to evaluate the flora of the intestines and to establish if there is systemic yeast, parasites or food sensitivities (the latter often accompany digestive problems).
 With these test results as a guide, dietary changes are recommended and emotional issues, such as judgmentalism or stress, are addressed in conjunction with a regime of nutritional supplements.

 Once the results of the tests are back, it is easily determined what nutritional changes need to take place, whether a blood test should be done for food sensitivities, and what particular supplements need to be added to the dietary regime.
 If we suspect food sensitivity — usually dairy, wheat, or sugar — we recommend eliminating the potential allergen from a patient’s diet for a week and then reintroducing it for a day.
 Most of the time it is immediately obvious that a sensitivity is present.
-Supplementing nutrition with a quality daily multivitamin is critical in restoring health to the digestive tract.
+Supplementing nutrition with a pharmaceutical-grade multivitamin is critical in restoring health to the digestive tract.
 Especially important is the addition of essential fatty acids that contribute to reducing inflammation in the intestines.

 A daily dose of probiotics, such as acidolpholus and bifidobacteria, is helpful in maintaing the right ratio of bacteria in the intestines.
 This is especially important if you are taking antibiotics, as these drugs destroy both friendly and unfriendly bacteria indiscriminately.
 Be sure to find a probiotic with at least 10 billion live organisms per dose.
+Women to Women has a specially formulted probiotic that you can order here.

 One woman’s story